HomeUpdated to 2025 tax year

 What is a spouse?

 The Income Tax Act does not define “spouse.”
 Court decisions have interpreted a spouse as a person to whom the taxpayer is legally married.
-Even if a married couple is separated, they are still considered spouses of each other for tax purposes.
+Even if a married couple is separated, they are still considered spouses of each other for tax purposes (but not cohabiting spouses).

 What is a common law partner?